LunaZxxy/ReefP3-Shiny-App/README.md

 ## GBR reef visualisation shiny app

 This app is a part of project for DATA3888 2022 in the University of Sydney.

-Check video 'demo' to the functionality of our shiny app.
+Check video 'demo.mp4' to see the functionality of our shiny app.

 Run the app locally in Rstudio by